Four Downs with Bob Condotta and Adam Jude: Answering four questions after Seahawks’ wild-card loss to the Rams

 Condotta: The Seahawks now have 24 unrestricted free agents, including Chris Carson, K.J.
 Wright, Shaquill Griffin, Greg Olsen, Mike Iupati, Quinton Dunbar and Ethan Pocic.

 Carson is a player the Seahawks want back, but just how much may depend in part on their confidence in Rashaad Penny and if they think there might be someone else available on the market who could take Carson’s place, if needed.
 Wright may be the most intriguing case.
 He’ll be 32 next season, and ending a two-year contract that many figured would be his last with the team.
-But Wright had one of his best seasons this year — his Pro Football Focus grade was the second-best of his career — and his transition to back strongside linebacker helped solidify the defense.
-I would think Seattle wants Wright back and that he’d want to stay — Wright said as much when he talked to media via Zoom Sunday as players cleaned out their lockers.
+But Wright had one of his best seasons this year — his Pro Football Focus grade was the second best of his career — and his transition to back strongside linebacker helped solidify the defense.
+I would think Seattle wants Wright back and that he’d want to stay — Wright said as much when he talked to media via Zoom on Sunday as players cleaned out their lockers.
 But Wright also said he’d be open to playing somewhere else, too.
 And as always, business is business and there will be lots of tough decisions ahead this offseason.
 The Seahawks mostly hoped they weren’t going to have to deal with them yet.

 Jude: Carson.
 The Seahawks are in a tough spot with their star running back.
 They need him.
 But can they afford him?
 NFL free agency will be difficult for most teams this offseason, and it seems impossible that the Seahawks will be able to keep Carson and K.J.
 Wright and Shaquill Griffin and Carlos Dunlap and give Jamal Adams the kind of long-term extension he’s due.
 The hunch here is the Seahawks will let Carson test free agency to see where his market stands.
-Even with his injury history, Carson has been one of the best bargains in the NFL the past four seasons, and if the Seahawks can get him at the right price — maybe $7-8 million per year — then they should absolutely jump at that opportunity.
+Even with his injury history, Carson has been one of the best bargains in the NFL the past four seasons, and if the Seahawks can get him at the right price — maybe $7 million to $8 million per year — then they should absolutely jump at that opportunity.
 Say what you will about the value of running backs in the NFL, but Carson is a top-five back in this league, and the Seahawks offense is better with him in it.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.